kubeflow/website/content/en/docs/components/katib/trial-template.md

 If parameter has the default value, it can be **omitted** in the experiment YAML.

 - `retain` - indicates that trial's resources are not clean-up after the trial is complete.
-See the example with
+Check the example with
   [`retain: true`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/tekton/pipeline-run.yaml#L32)
   parameter.